jethrop/scrapeToMarkdown/README.md

 - Creates a table of contents for the scraped content
 - Automatically updates .gitignore to prevent version control of scraped content
 - Configurable options via command line flags
+- Ability to limit scraping to specific subdirectories

 ## Requirements